brujoand/blog.brujordet.no/content/post/bash/Poor-mans-todo-list.md

 ## Making the most of the time at hand

-I like music, but sometimes it's just in the way because what I really want is block everything out.
+I like music, but sometimes its just in the way because what I really want is to block everything out.
 My noise canceling headphones do help, but I also like to spin up some white noise.
 From the terminal.